OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 2. List Available MIG Profiles

-MIG profiles define how the GPU can be split into slices.
+The MIG profile specifies the exact configuration by which a physical GPU is subdivided into multiple, independent  slices.
 Each profile specifies the fraction of GPU compute and memory.

 We can list aviable MIG Profiles with: